donnemartin/system-design-primer/solutions/system_design/pastebin/README.md

 To address the 40 *average* read requests per second (higher at peak), traffic for popular content should be handled by the **Memory Cache** instead of the database.
 The **Memory Cache** is also useful for handling the unevenly distributed traffic and traffic spikes.
 The **SQL Read Replicas** should be able to handle the cache misses, as long as the replicas are not bogged down with replicating writes.

-4 *average* paste writes per second (with higher at peak) should be do-able for a single **SQL Write Master-Slave**.
+4 *average* paste writes per second (with higher at peak) should be do-able for a single **SQL Write Primary-Replica**.
 Otherwise, we'll need to employ additional SQL scaling patterns:

 * [Federation](https://github.com/donnemartin/system-design-primer#federation)
 * [Sharding](https://github.com/donnemartin/system-design-primer#sharding)